ZEBRA battery: Molten salt designs

 Many ionically bonded compounds are potentially useful materials for a battery.
 The voltage of the reaction, and thus the total available energy per molecule, is increased by selecting reactants that are located as far apart as possible on the periodic table.
 Most advanced battery technologies are based on elements from the light metal category, specifically lithium and sodium, and the reactive elements at the other side of the graph, like oxygen and sulphur.

-This makes common table salt an almost ideal battery material, producing 2.58 volts when it combines, compared to about 1.5 for common zinc-based batteries.
+This makes common table salt an almost ideal battery material, producing 2.58 volts when it combines, compared to about 1.5 v for common zinc-based batteries.
 However, this combination normally takes place in the molten state.
 With conventional liquid electrolytes, the molten salt materials would be free to mix, completing the reaction without requiring an external circuit or thereby extracting power.
 In this case a battery has to use a solid electrolyte separating the liquid reagents.

 The first molten salt batteries were developed in the 1940s and first widely used in missile guidance systems in the WWII era and after.
 These designs used magnesium oxide as a sponge to store the reagents that were formed separately in the liquid state.
 After being soaked in the reagents, the magnesium oxide was then cooled into a solid, pressed into pellets, and stacked.
 When the pellets are heated, the reagents melted and flowed out of the sponge to start generating power.
 This allows them to be stored for extended periods with no losses, but are "one shot" use only.